Opserva-io/auth-rs/docs/API.md

 ## Users

-Users can be managed using the following CRUD endpoints:
+`User` entities can be managed using the following CRUD endpoints:

 * `/api/v1/users/`
 * `/api/v1/users/{id}`

 ### Create

-Users can be created by other users with the appropriate authorizations.
+`User` entities can be created by other users with the appropriate authorizations.

 #### Request